- This story is regularly updated for relevance. Last updated: June 9, 2021

 The coronavirus and the typical flu are similar in that human precaution can go a long way in reducing infection rate.
 Martin suggested that coronavirus precautions like masks and travel restrictions are likely reasons why flu cases are in decline this year across the Southern Hemisphere.

 In mid-November 2020, the CDC said that flu activity in the U.S. was lower than normal but that it could still increase in the coming months (in North Carolina, one report said flu deaths were down 89% in 2020).
+In fact, there was so little flu that some believe that certain strains might have gone extinct.
 It’s also still possible to get the common cold.

 By early January, the CDC said the country was, thus far, avoiding a twindemic, where the coronavirus and influenza would wreak havoc at the same time.
 “Overall flu activity is low, and lower than we usually see at this time of year,” said Dr. Daniel B. Jernigan, director of the influenza division of the CDC, told the New York Times.
 “I don’t think we can definitively say there will be no twindemic; I’ve been working with flu for a long time, and I’ve been burned.
 But flu is atypically low.”